Cheesie11/bond/README.md

 How to start the Docker Container
 - Open your Terminal in your Code Editor
 - Run: `docker-compose up -d --build`
+- Check if its running on Docker Desktop

+How to access the Webapplication
-- [Node.js](https://nodejs.org/) with nodemon, eslint, dotenv, mocha, serve, .... for development.
+- [Go on localhost:3000](http://localhost:3000/) with nodemon, eslint, dotenv, mocha, serve, .... for development.
 - [PostgreSQL](https://www.postgresql.org/) Database
 - [Adminer](https://www.adminer.org/) for database management